AppMonsta/slate/source/includes/rankings.md

 **X-Request-ID**  | The ID of the request to validate via [Request Status API](#get-request-status).

 <aside class="notice">
-NOTE: This is a bulk API call.
+This is a bulk API call.
 Bulk API calls return one record per line.
 </aside>